 Our picks for things every Wellesleyite should experience and that visitors to Wellesley should check out depending upon what time of year they’re in town.

 Wellesley College.
 Frequently cited as one of the country’s most beautiful college campuses, this women’s college established in 1870 has much to offer to residents and visitors.
 First, there’s wandering around the campus itself, with its gothic and contemporary buildings, plus well-kept gardens and landscaping.
 A 2-plus mile walk around Lake Waban (both on Wellesley College property and not) offers dramatic views of the school’s Galen Stone Tower, Hunnewell topiary and the lake itself.
 The school offers public access to its Davis Museum & Cultural Center, which includes ancient to modern art as well as lectures and shows.
-The college’s greenhouses provide a toasty plant-filled oasis on cold and rainy days, but the school has demolished them as part of a Global Flora project that will morph its plant displays and labs into new facilities in coming years.
+The college’s greenhouses have provided a toasty plant-filled oasis on cold and rainy days, but the school has demolished them as part of a Global Flora project that will morph its plant displays and labs into new facilities in coming years.
 Several theatre outfits at the college put on productions for audiences of all ages.

 Babson College.
 The campus features Georgian and other architecture, plus some quirky twists, including the giant Babson Globe, described by the school as “a freestanding globe measuring 28 feet in diameter and weighing 25 tons.”
 It is the centerpiece of Kerry Murphy Healey Park, a campus park located along the main drag of the campus.
 You seriously can’t miss it.
 The park debuted in Spring 2019 in celebration of the school’s 100th birthday.
 The campus is also home to a tree spawned from the famous Isaac Newton tree.
 The Commonwealth Shakespeare Company is in residence at the Sorenson Center for the Arts, which also hosts movies and various live performances (see BabsonARTS for more info).
-A skating rink offers public skating and is home to the Babson Beavers hockey team, which many frugal Wellesley parents trick their kids into believing are the Boston Bruins.
+A skating rink offers public skating and is home to the Babson Beavers hockey teams, which frugal Wellesley parents trick their kids into believing are the Boston Bruins.